Fuzzing

 In Depth

 In the context of smart contracts, fuzzing involves generating random transaction sequences and input values to test contract behavior under unexpected conditions.
 Modern smart contract fuzzers like Echidna and Medusa use coverage-guided techniques to intelligently explore code paths and find edge cases.
 Fuzzing has proven highly effective at catching arithmetic errors, reentrancy vulnerabilities, and accounting bugs in DeFi protocols.
+See how we found real vulnerabilities with fuzzing for practical examples.

 Frequently Asked Questions